boomerlen/leet/two-sum/thinking.md

 2. C++ solution without any parallelisation
 3. Like some CUDA shader implementation or sth that I won't be able to run cuz I don't have a gpu lol

+## A couple days later

+Today (next train trip lol) implemented the rust version which was accepted by leetcode no real shock there.
+Might have a stab now at the C++ versions.
+Will experiment also I think with a parameterised CMake build that optionally uses the OpenGL solution or doesn't depending maybe on like a flag when cmake is invoked.

+Also worth noting that the rust definitely felt unnatural - need to practice it a bit more with a couple more problems I think before I should feel happy to try out another language.